resheku/my-awesome/README.md

 - [cole-wilson/sailboat](https://github.com/cole-wilson/sailboat) - 🐍 A quick and easy way to distribute your Python projects!
 - [coleifer/sqlite-web](https://github.com/coleifer/sqlite-web) - Web-based SQLite database browser written in Python
 - [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen) - Create committing rules for projects :rocket: auto bump versions :arrow_up: and auto changelog generation :open_file_folder:
-- [commixproject/commix](https://github.com/commixproject/commix) - Automated All-in-One OS Command Injection Exploitation Tool
+- [commixproject/commix](https://github.com/commixproject/commix) - Automated exploitation of command injection vulnerabilities.
+From detection to full control of the underlying operating system.
 - [containers/ramalama](https://github.com/containers/ramalama) - RamaLama is an open-source developer tool that simplifies the local serving of AI models from any source and facilitates their use for inference in production, all through the familiar language of containers.
 - [cookiecutter/cookiecutter](https://github.com/cookiecutter/cookiecutter) - A cross-platform command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, C projects.
 - [cookiecutter/cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) - Cookiecutter Django is a framework for jumpstarting production-ready Django projects quickly.